Euterpea/Euterpea/ReadMe.txt

 ==== Getting the Source ====
 ============================

-Currently (12/15/2012), the most up-to-date version of Euterpea is available through GitHub at:
+Currently (2/8/2014), the most up-to-date version of Euterpea is available through GitHub at:

     https://github.com/Euterpea/Euterpea

-We recommend using GitHub for Windows (http://windows.github.com/) to clone the repository on Windows and git on Linux or Mac.
+We recommend checking out the master version, as it should always be kept stable.

 When we reach milestones, we will release stable versions to Hackage.